vitorstabile/logic-programming-with-java-basics/README.md

 Loops are handy because they save time, reduce errors, and they make code more readable.

+The command block executes at least once, as the condition is checked at the end.

 The ```do/while``` loop is a variant of the ```while``` loop.
 This loop will execute the code block once, before checking if the condition is true, then it will repeat the loop as long as the condition is true.

 <br>